 - Unstructured processes – The process of data migration involves disparate technologies used by disparate people.
 Manual data migration increases human errors resulting in inaccurate, incomplete and outdated information.
 The outcome of such errors is the lack of technologies and resources to correct data.
 It is essential to perform an advanced analysis while planning and designing to help you recover these hidden errors.

-- Failure in implementation validation – Ineffective testing during the initial stage of deployment and lack of knowledge on the data sources results in its implementation failures.
+- Failure in implementation validation – Ineffective testing during the initial stage of deployment and lack of knowledge about the data sources results in its implementation failures.
 Running a few tests using the full volume of the data helps estimate the worst-case scenario missed using conveniently available data.

 - Late final result evaluation – This issue usually occurs at the testing stage, where users see only the final data compiled into the system at the end of design and development.
 Problems like data incompatibility with the new ERP system arise at this stage, which can be avoided with effective testing during the migration process saving the company time, money and delayed data migration time.
 Users can get involved in the evolving test cases to show them data output’s actual prototypes.

-- Lack of full usage of expertise – Most companies do not use the management’s expertise.
+- Lack of full usage of expertise – Most companies do not use the right expertise.
 They face issues in decoding large codes, obtaining access to these codes and other functional challenges.
 Introducing such experts to your project helps make sense of the disparate data for effective data migration techniques.

 Figure: 1Benefits of moving ERP to the cloud